mahdi12167/libmini/libmini/qtviewer/README.txt

 Navigate into the Qt source directory and type configure -platform %PLATFORM% -opensource -nomake examples -nomake demos nmake
-At your option, to produce statically linked Qt libraries replace QMAKE_CFLAGS_RELEASE = -O2 -MD in the platform dependent <QTDIR>/mkspecs/win32-msvc..../qmake.conf file with QMAKE_CFLAGS_RELEASE = -O2 -MT and type configure -platform %PLATFORM% -opensource -release -static -no-sql-sqlite -nomake examples -nomake demos nmake
 Add the "bin" directory in your Qt directory to your path: set PATH=%cd%\bin;%PATH%
 Or add the "bin" directory to your PATH environment variable:
  System -> Advanced -> Environment Variables -> PATH

+At your option, to produce statically linked Qt libraries configure Qt with configure -platform %PLATFORM% -opensource -release -static -no-sql-sqlite -nomake examples -nomake demos

 !!
 Installation of Libmini Dependencies (Unix/Mac)